hopv/syng/README.md

 Fair termination preservation is an applicable but tricky property, modeled **coinductively-inductively**.
-For this reason, Simuliris is built on a **non-step-indexed** variant of Iris, which has given up any kind of *impredicative ghost state*, including *impredicative invariants*.
+For this reason, Simuliris is built on a **non-step-indexed** variant of Iris, which has given up any kind of *propositional ghost state*, including *propositional invariants*.
-We can build a logic for fair termination preservation *with* impredicative ghost state, simply by fusing Simuliris with our logic Syng.
+We can build a logic for fair termination preservation *with* propositional ghost state, simply by fusing Simuliris with our logic Syng.